-For support-related discussions, visit the forum on the Music Studio website.
+For support-related discussions, visit the Music Studio community forum.

 Tap the Shop icon in the bottom left corner of the instrument screen.
 Instruments are in-app purchases, they are not available directly in the App Store or in iTunes.
 Browse through the available purchases and tap the preview button to listen to a short demo.
-When the prices are retrieved from the iTunes Store, the buy buttons will appear.
-The following options are available:
+When the prices are retrieved from the App Store, the buy buttons will appear.

-Simply enter the shop and tap the Restore button in the upper right corner, enter your iTunes username and password that you made the purchase with in the past, and wait for the instruments to appear in the instrument list.
+Simply enter the shop and tap the Restore button in the upper right corner, enter your Apple ID and password that you made the purchase with in the past, and wait for the instruments to appear in the instrument list.
 This process can take up to a few minutes depending on your internet connection (WiFi recommended).

 Yes, if you tap and hold the app icon and tap X to remove the app, all files and settings associated with this app are deleted.
 Even if you sync the app back from iTunes onto your device, it will be a fresh install and your files won’t be restored.
 In order to save your songs, transfer them to your computer with iTunes file sharing or the WiFi Server.